John Shuttleworth (character): Other media

 In December 2015, Fellows recorded a satellite navigation voice for TomTom devices as Ken Worthington, made available as a free download.
 A John Shuttleworth voice was also planned.

+Shuttleworth also appears as the man "with the sausage roll thumb" in the video for 2011 The Lovely Eggs song "Don't look at me (I don't like it)".

 Stage show

-In April 2007 Shuttleworth started touring with a new stage show With My Condiments.
+In April 2007, Shuttleworth started touring with a new stage show With My Condiments.
 It was inspired by Jamie Oliver's promotion of healthy food for school children.
 Fellows thought "what would happen if Shuttleworth did the same for a slightly older age group".
 In June, Shuttleworth's 4 Rather Tasty Tracks was released as a download or CD, reaching the appropriately modest number 96 in the UK charts and number 29 in the Indie Charts in July 2007.

-In November 2008 Shuttleworth began his Minor Tour – and other Mythological Creatures tour.
+In November 2008, Shuttleworth began his Minor Tour – and other Mythological Creatures tour.

-In October 2010 Shuttleworth began a five-month A Man With No More Rolls tour, claiming that it was a misprint and should have been called A Man With No Morals.
+In October 2010, Shuttleworth began a five-month A Man With No More Rolls tour, claiming that it was a misprint and should have been called A Man With No Morals.

-In Spring 2015 it was announced that Shuttleworth was to appear in a one-night concert John Shuttleworth & Friends, on 28 June 2015, at the London Palladium.
+In Spring 2015, it was announced that Shuttleworth was to appear in a one-night concert John Shuttleworth & Friends, on 28 June 2015, at the London Palladium.
 The concert, celebrating 30 years of the character, and in aid of multiple sclerosis charities, would include appearances by Chas & Dave, Toyah, Martyn Ware of Heaven 17, John Otway, Leee John of Imagination, Gordon Giltrap, Jon McClure of Reverend and The Makers and Sooty and Sweep.
 Shuttleworth suggested there would also be a rare appearance by Jilted John.

-In Spring 2017 Shuttleworth embarked on a 53-date "farewell" tour, titled "My Last Will and Tasty Mint".
+In Spring 2017, Shuttleworth embarked on a 53-date "farewell" tour, titled "My Last Will and Tasty Mint".

-In May 2022 Shuttleworth had to abandon a performance in the Peak Cavern, Derbyshire, due to fears of rocks falling down the cliff face.
+In May 2022, Shuttleworth had to abandon a performance in the Peak Cavern, Derbyshire, due to fears of rocks falling down the cliff face.
 An operation by the Edale Mountain Rescue ensued to reach a walker who had fallen down the side of the cavern and was clinging to a tree above a 100 ft drop.